gmirsky/zth-k8s-postgresql/README.md

   GitCommit:        de40ad0
 ```

 The commands below were tested in a Zsh/Bash command line environment.
-Some of the commands like base64 will be executed differntly in Windows and you will need to adjust accordingly.
+Some of the commands like base64 will be executed differently in Windows and you will need to adjust accordingly.

 ## Prerequisites

 ### A cloud storage account

 A Azure or AWS account to store the cluster automated and on-demand backups into.
-Please refer to the sections below to provision the proper infrastucture such as an AWS S3 bucket or a Azure storage account.
+Please refer to the sections below to provision the proper infrastructure such as an AWS S3 bucket or an Azure storage account.

-For this tutorial we will use a Azure Storage Account Container but we will provide instructions to use a AWS S3 bucket too.
+For this tutorial we will use an Azure Storage Account Container but we will provide instructions to use a AWS S3 bucket too.

 #### Azure Blob Storage